Habitable Zones Around Massive Stars: From the Main Sequence to Supergiants: Summary and Conclusion

 Detectability reflects the same geometry rather than the same demographics.
 The large separations help angular resolution, but they impose extreme period and reflected-light penalties, with $C_{\rm ref}\sim 1.5\times10^{-13}$ at $a\simeq35$ AU and $C_{\rm ref}\sim 1.5\times10^{-15}$ at $a\simeq350$ AU for an Earth analogue.

-In the follow-up work, we plan to venture from a Milky-Way snapshot to a cosmic history and to test whether the same operational ceiling persists when stellar populations change.
-Applying the framework to metal-poor tracks with evolving IMFs and cosmic star-formation histories will let us ask a sharp question, when do long-lived operational annuli first become common enough to matter, and does the answer shift in environments where massive stars are more numerous.
+In the follow-up work, we plan to venture from a Milky-Way snapshot to a cosmic history and to test whether the same retention-limited mass ceiling persists when stellar populations change.
+Applying the framework to metal-poor tracks with evolving IMFs and cosmic star-formation histories will let us ask a sharp question, when do long-lived retention-limited annuli first become common enough to matter, and does the answer shift in environments where massive stars are more numerous.
 This extension should be paired with planet models that depart from Earth analogues, because super-Earth gravities, higher atmospheric masses, and different volatile inventories can move the retention-limited inner edge and may broaden the narrow transition regime around $\sim 10$--$12\,M_\odot$.
 The main physical uncertainty to tighten is the time dependence of the high-energy and wind forcing.
 A valuable test is to replace the adopted XUV and wind prescriptions with empirically calibrated, track-dependent histories and to propagate them through escape models that include atmospheric chemistry and magnetic protection.
-Finally, the wide-orbit regime that dominates massive star HZ radii should be confronted with formation and survival physics in OB environments, including disk truncation, external photoevaporation, dynamical heating in clusters, and the role of binarity, because these effects set whether the large-separation annuli identified here can plausibly be populated by terrestrial planets.
+Finally, the wide-orbit regime that dominates massive star HZ radii should be confronted with formation and survival physics in OB environments, including disk truncation, external photoevaporation, dynamical heating in clusters, and binarity.
+Binary evolution can alter the luminosity history, wind forcing, irradiation geometry, and dynamical stability of wide-orbit planets, but assessing these effects requires a separate binary stellar evolution and orbital dynamics treatment.